- Naming conventions

 SELECT model_num FROM phones AS p WHERE p.release_date > '2014-09-30';

-To make the code easier to read it is important that the correct compliment of spacing is used.
+To make the code easier to read it is important that the correct complement of spacing is used.
 Do not crowd code or remove natural language spaces.

 Spaces should be used to line up the code so that the root keywords all end on the same character boundary.
 This forms a river down the middle making it easy for the readers eye to scan over the code and separate the keywords from the implementation detail.
 Rivers are bad in typography, but helpful here.